RonerReked/Hangman/README.md

 # Hangman
-Written in java back in 2016
+Written in java many years ago.

+No visuals, this runs strictly in terminal with logs.